 Limited to 40 students.
 Spring semester.
-Professor Umphrey.2015-16: Offered in Spring 2016
+Assistant Professor Oraby.2019-20: Offered in Spring 2020

-(Offered as LJST 206 and BLST 217) The goal of this course will be to understand some of the problems posed for legal studies in the humanities by the emergence of the system of administrative and constitutional law known as apartheid.
-This system, which was designed to institute “separate development for separate peoples” in South Africa, is widely and rightly regarded to be among the most inhuman régimes of the 20th century.
+(Offered as LJST 206 and BLST 307) The goal of this course will be to understand some of the problems posed for legal studies in the humanities by the emergence of the system of administrative and constitutional law known as apartheid.
+This system, which was designed to institute “separate development for separate peoples” in South Africa, is widely and rightly regarded to be among the most inhuman régimes of the twentieth century.
 Yet even and especially today, more than a decade after its formal end in South Africa, apartheid’s social, economic, and epistemic conditions of possibility, as well as the place and function of lawyers, legal discourse, and legal scholars in the resistance to it, remains at best vaguely understood.

 This course is designed to remedy this gap.
 Our inquiry will be at once specific and general.
 Under what economic and political conditions did apartheid come into being?
 What legal traditions and practices authorized its codification?
 What academic disciplines and intellectual formations rendered it intelligible and enabled its theorization?
 What specific arrangement of juridical institutions, practices, and theories together comprised the apartheid state?
 What was the place and function of law in the critique of and resistance to apartheid?
 What new and specific problems did apartheid pose for legal theory?

 Limited to 30 students.
-Fall semester.
-Visiting Assistant Professor Johnson.2015-16: Not offered
+Fall Semester.
+Professor Sitze.2019-20: Offered in Fall 2019

 Although psychoanalysis is not usually considered a part of the discipline of jurisprudence, its theories allow for comprehensive answers to the fundamental questions of jurisprudence, and its lexicon permits us to refer with clarity and precision to realities of juridical experience about which disciplinary jurisprudence remains silent.
 Psychoanalysis interprets law within a field defined by the vicissitudes and impasses of unconscious desire, giving us a way to speak about the pathologies that are constitutive of law’s normal operation, and this amounts, in effect if not in name, to a jurisprudence as compelling as it is unorthodox.
 At the same time, however, psychoanalysis also has been constrained, at key points in its history, by some of the very juridical forms and forces it seeks to analyze and to question, sometimes even to the point where those forms and forces have reappeared, internalized, within its own most basic theories and practices.
 If psychoanalysis allows for a comprehensive theory of law, so too then can law serve as an exemplary point of departure for the rethinking of psychoanalysis itself.
 The purpose of this course will be to pursue this twofold inquiry.
 After tracing the way that law emerges as a question within the thinking of Sigmund Freud, and considering the ways in which certain juridical problems and events are prior to and generative of Freud’s thought, we then will explore the various ways in which post-Freudian thinkers have not only applied but also rethought Freudian psychoanalysis in their own studies of law.

-Limited to 40 students.
-Omitted 2015-16.
-Professor Sitze.2015-16: Not offered
+Limited to 30 students.
+Omitted 2019-20.
+Professor Sitze.2019-20: Not offered